Claire-Eleutheriane/educational_book/tsp_book/docs/centrifugal_pump.md

 (centrifugal_pump)=

-# A centrifugal pump system
+# A cooling system

-We build and analyse a cooling system, based on a centrifugal pump.
+We consider a cooling system relying on a centrifugal pump, activated by a motor (see Figure 1).
+A centrifugal pump converts rotational energy from a motor to energy in a moving fluid, which creates pressure.

+The purpose of this case study is to build the cooling system model and check its adequation with the reality.

 ## The model